 Organization of centromeric chromatin in C. elegans

 The centromere is a defining feature of eukaryotic chromosomes and is essential for the segregation of chromosomes during cell division, as it organizes the proteinaceous kinetochore for attachment to the spindle apparatus at mitosis.
 Aberrant centromere formation leads to aberrant chromosome segregation and aneuploidy, which is a widespread characteristic of cancer cells.
 C. elegans centromeres are different from most other organisms in that chromosomes are holocentric, and centromeric nucleosomes are localized to discrete sites that are distributed along the length of the chromosomes.
 These features make C. elegans an attractive model to study centromeric chromatin, as the low abundance of tandem repeats allows mapping of centromeric nucleosomes, and the interaction between centromeric nucleosomes and the kinetochore can be analyzed.
-By studying centromeres in this model organism, we aim to understand the mechanism by which centromeric chromatin is formed and maintained.
+By studying centromeres in this model organism, we aim to understand the mechanism by which centromeric chromatin is formed and maintained during development and from one generation to the next.